woile/woile.github.io/posts/logging-in-python.md

 ## Structured logging

 Structured logs are usually in JSON format, making it easy for machines to parse and index them.
+See for example [structured logging with filebeat](https://www.elastic.co/blog/structured-logging-filebeat).
 A common format is bunyan, based on [bunyan-node](https://github.com/trentm/node-bunyan).

 ```